 Kahoolawe – “The Target Isle”

-Kahoolawe is the smallest island (44.6 square miles).
-It became known as the “The Target Isle” after serving as a training ground of the U.S. Army during WWII.
-Today, the state still prohibits the public from accessing the island because there is no way to guarantee that it is free of unexploded bombs.
+Kahoolawe is the smallest island in Hawaii (44 miles).
+It became known as “The Target Isle” after serving as a training ground for the U.S. Army during WWII.
+Today, the state still prohibits the public from accessing the island because of unexploded bombs.